 To find out more about the professional care our team offers and get answers to any questions you have about funerals and grief, please click here or phone Gee & Hickton.

-The manager at Gee & Hickton since 2000, Gavin says he aims to exceed people’s expectations of service and professionalism, and to know that he has made a difference by facilitating a meaningful and personal farewell.
+The General Manager at Gee & Hickton since 2000, Gavin says he aims to exceed people’s expectations of service and professionalism, and to know that he has made a difference by facilitating a meaningful and personal farewell.
 He also says it is a privilege to be able to lead a team of such dedicated professionals.
 Gavin is a qualified funeral director and embalmer, and a national examiner in embalming.
-He lives in Petone with his wife Vanessa, a teacher, and his two daughters Freyja and Cassie.
+He lives in Petone with his wife Vanessa, a teacher, and his two grown up daughters Freyja and Cassie.
 His passion is enjoying food and playing squash – one helps cancel out the other, he says – and he works out at the local gym on weights to keep fit when he has the time, while also fitting in “the occasional and very poor game of golf.”
 He also enjoys giving back to the community in his role as a Rotarian and JP.

 Steve Haddock lived in Rotorua for over 30 years, where he worked mostly in packaging and then as a chocolate maker.
 He was a funeral director in Rotorua for four years before moving to Porirua with his wife, Sue to be closer to their two boys and granddaughter.
 Steve began funeral directing to give something back to the community and enjoys helping families.
 When he’s away from work, he enjoys walking and fishing.

 Barry was born in the Hutt Valley and educated in Upper Hutt.
 He joined his father in the family funeral business in 1978.
 Barry qualified as an embalmer and funeral director and worked in the funeral profession until he left to take a position with a trustee company in 2000.
 During this time Barry held the positions of family trust specialist and branch manager.
 Having grown up around funeral service his passion for funeral directing never left him so when a position became available he re-joined the company in 2014.
-Barry has two children, Gemma and Kieran and two beautiful granddaughters.
+Barry has two children, Gemma and Kieran and three beautiful grandchildren.
 When not caring for families in Hutt Valley Barry spends time with his partner Lynn and his extended family.
 His interests include cooking, travel and squash.

 Edward has worked with Gee & Hickton since 2006, initially as an Embalmer.
 After gaining his embalming qualifications Edward moved into the Funeral Directing role.
 Before this Edward worked in the music industry, starting in music retail then heading into sales and distribution for New Zealand, the music industry would complement Edward’s love of music, and help with his extensive compact disc collection.
 Edward has studied music and recorded and released music here in New Zealand.
 Edward's other interest is his involvement with Major League Gaming.
-Edward lives in Upper Hutt with his wife Kelly who works as an RN at Lower Hutt Hospital’s burns and plastics ward and has two incredible children Wednesday and Phoenix, who get all of Edward’s spare time.
+Edward lives in Upper Hutt with his wife Kelly who works as an Registered Nurse at Lower Hutt Hospital’s burns and plastics ward and has two incredible children Wednesday and Phoenix, who get all of Edward’s spare time.

 Jerry joined Gee & Hickton in early 2016 after experiencing first hand the fantastic service, support and compassion Gee & Hickton provided her grieving family in the loss of her Step-Dad.
 A great communicator with a genuine warmth, and empathy for others, Jerry is passionate about helping families at one of the most difficult times in their lives.
 Whilst born, raised and schooled in Lower Hutt Jerry moved to complete her Bachelor of Commerce in Marketing and Management at Auckland University.
 Representing New Zealand in gymnastics, Jerry is a keen sportswoman who enjoys road cycling, swimming and gym classes.
 She has raced in many triathlons and even completed the Taupo Ironman in 2014.
 Married to Troy together they share their love of camping, travelling and the outdoors as well as combining social time with their wide circle of friends and family.